Easy No-Bake Cereal Bars Recipe (4 Ingredients, Kid-Friendly Treat)

 If You Enjoy Breakfast Recipes, You May Want to Try

 I let the bread pan sit in the fridge for about 30 minutes before I cut them into bars.
 I added them to an airtight plastic container and they are in the fridge.
 Keep in the fridge for up to 5 days (but I doubt they will last that long!)
+If you want to freeze the bars, just wrap them individually in wax paper and thaw for 10 minutes before eating.

-Ingredients for Ceral Bars
+Ingredients for Cereal Bars

 *This post contains an affiliate link.
 I may receive a small commission if you purchase using any of my links.
 For more information, please read our Privacy Policy and Terms of Service.